Brent slips below $124 after rally, supply woes support

 SINGAPORE Brent crude futures extended losses and slipped below $124 on Tuesday, snapping a surge that threatened to hurt the global economy while concerns over supply from the Middle East helped stem the slide.

-Front-month Brent fell 41 cents to $123.76 a barrel by 0733 GMT, after settling more than $1 lower on Monday.
-U.S. crude slipped 29 cents to $108.27 a barrel, after ending more than $1 lower and snapping seven straight days of gains in the previous session.
+Front-month Brent fell 49 cents to $123.68 a barrel by 0542 GMT, after settling more than $1 lower.
+U.S. crude slipped 35 cents to $108.21 a barrel, also ending more than $1 lower and snapping seven straight days of gains.

 "People were worried about the quick move in prices - they just sped up too fast," said Tetsu Emori, a fund manager with Astramax Co. in Tokyo.